jdf-id-au/comfort/README.md

 # jdf/comfort

-Collection of tiny things which make life easier
+Collection of tiny things which make life easier.
+Constantly changing api for the time being!

 ## Usage
 ```edn